La Mercè Festival in Barcelona – What to Expect

 Celebrating its 31st anniversary with a diverse lineup of exceptional artists, the BAM (Barcelona Acció Musical) festival is an integral part of the La Mercè celebration and offers an eclectic and vibrant music experience.

-The festival is a showcase for Catalan, Spanish and international music with performances in four different venues in Barcelona: Mall de la Poste, Rambla del Raval, Plaza Real and the old Estrella Damm factory.
+The festival is a showcase for Catalan, Spanish, and international music with performances in four different venues in Barcelona: Mall de la Poste, Rambla del Raval, Plaza Real and the old Estrella Damm factory.

 The Terra i Gust fair

+As always, my very strong recommendation – arrive early.
 Especially if you’re with kids (or teenagers, heaven help us).

 Is there a website?
-An app?
+Software?
+App?

 What's the story behind the poster?